jillibus/World_Weather_Analysis/README.md

 ### Resources
 * Data Source: city_data.csv, ride_data.csv
 * Software: Python 3.7.10, Jupyter Notebook 6.3.0, CitiPy 0.0.5, APIs, JSON Traversals
-*

 ## Collect the Data
-* Use the NumPy module to generate more than 1,500 random latitudes and longitudes.
+* Use the NumPy module to generate more than 2,000 random latitudes and longitudes.
 * Use the citipy module to list the nearest city to the latitudes and longitudes.
 * Use the OpenWeatherMap API to request the current weather data from each unique city in your list.
 * Parse the JSON data from the API request.
 * Collect the following data from the JSON file and add it to a DataFrame:
-1. City, country, and date
+1. City, Country
 2. Latitude and longitude
 3. Maximum temperature
 4. Humidity